PTB-M4D/PyDynamic/docs/CONTRIBUTING.md

 methods in one of the existing modules in the subfolder test or, if necessary, to add a new module that is also appropriately named.

-## Adding completely new functionality
+## Workflow for adding completely new functionality

 In case you add a new feature you generally follow the pattern: